PinsonJulien/odin-library/README.md

 See the result [here](https://pinsonjulien.github.io/odin-library/)

+I learned to use:
+- Set
+- Shadow DOM components
+- LocalStorage
+- Proxy

 ## Known issues
 Currently none

 ## Possible improvements
 - Using google books API to do an autosearch when the user types.
-- Cloud storage.
+- switch for Cloud storage.
-- Local storage when not in cloud mode.